Welcome to today's edition of the Rush 24-7 podcast.

 Fake heroes like Bernie Carrick, Rudy Giuliani, and yes, George W. Bush raced to cash in on the horror.

-A lot of other people behave badly.
+A lot of other people behaved badly.

-How many of our professional pundits, people who should have understood very well what was happening, took the easy way out, turning a blind eye to the corruption and lending their support to the hijacking of the atrocity.
+How many of our professional pundits, people who should have understood very well what was happening, took the easy way out, turning a blind eye to the corruption and lending their support to the hijacking of the atrocity?

 It's become an occasion for shame.